Skip To Main Content

 The graduate program will also work to modernize the graduate curriculum in mechanical engineering by developing new courses and changing existing courses.
 For example, topical courses including, but not limited to, machine learning, data science, advanced manufacturing, robotics, and autonomous vehicles are being developed.
 The majority of the department’s graduates work in industry after graduation.
 The department would like to see more placement of graduates in academia by strengthening graduate mentoring and training through a variety of programs, such as the graduate teaching fellow program and special training courses.

-The graduate program aims to diversify the student population.
 Recruitment efforts must be implemented by the graduate office and in close collaboration with faculty.

 Enhance the undergraduate experience

-Improve the quality and diversity of incoming freshmen
+Improve the quality of incoming freshmen

 Increase scholarships for undergraduates